skimia/os/CONTRIBUTING.md

 #### Unit test class naming

 Test class names end with `Test` and live in the same namespace as the class being tested.
-For example, the unit tests for the `Microsoft.Fruit.Banana` class would be in a `Microsoft.Fruit.BananaTest` class in the test assembly.
+For example, the unit tests for the `Microsoft.Fruit.Banana` class would be in a `Microsoft.Fruit.Tests.BananaTest` class in the test assembly.

 #### Unit test method naming